CecileBeust/PA_Communities/_01_Community_Identification/README.md

 * Folder ```multiplex```: contains a multiplex network of biological interactions composed of 4 layers (PPI, Pathways, Co-expression, Complexes).

 * ```orpha_codes_PA.txt```: file containing the Premature Aging diseases analyzed and their associated causative genes from ORPHANET.
-We removed from the file the causative genes which were nor present in our multiplex network of biological interactions, and thus can not be used as seeds.
+We removed from the file the causative genes which were not present in our multiplex network of biological interactions, and thus can not be used as seeds.

 ## Files